stackbit-projects/tylerwillis-9c92f/content/pages/index.md

 sections:
   - type: hero_section
     title: 'I''m Tyler Willis, a founder and optimist.'
+    subtitle: >-
-    subtitle: "(n.)\_Skilled optimism is the belief that people can acquire and use skills to make the world a better place."
+      Skilled optimism is the belief that people can acquire and use skills to make the world a better place.
     actions:
       - label: Founder
         url: www.unsupervised.com